prisma/prisma-examples/databases/prisma-postgres/README.md

 ### 2. Download example and install dependencies

-Copy the `try-prisma` command that's hown in the Console, paste it into your terminal and execute it.
+Copy the `try-prisma` command that's shown in the Console, paste it into your terminal, and execute it.

 For reference, this is what the command looks like (note that the `__YOUR_DATABASE_CONNECTION_STRING__` placeholder must be replaced with _your_ actual database connection string):